-A right triangle with angles that measure 30 degrees, 60 degrees and 90 degrees has some special properties.
+A 30-60-90 triangle is a right triangle with angles that measure 30 degrees, 60 degrees, and 90 degrees.
+It has some special properties.
 One of them is that if we know the length of only one side, we can find the lengths of the other two sides.

 In a right triangle ΔABC, m∠CAB=60°, the length of leg AB is x.
 Find the length of the other leg and the hypotenuse, in terms of x.